gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-Since our bulk delete endpoint returns an empty response, there is no way for WarpDrive to know which queries to invalidate.
-And as we saw earlier, we'd need to manually handle updating the cached filter queries anyway.
+* Since our bulk delete endpoint returns an empty response, there is no way for WarpDrive to know which queries to invalidate.

-Since the bulk endpoint results in so much change and predicting how that would affect cached pages would be very difficult, we simply invalidate all queries for the `todo` type so that they will refetch the next time they are rendered.
+* Since the bulk endpoint results in so much change and predicting how that would affect cached pages would be very difficult, we simply invalidate all queries for the `todo` type so that they will refetch the next time they are rendered.